Get Involved with the Andrew Wade Visual Analytics Challenge Program!

 The Cognitive Systems Society is a student-run organization, supporting students in the COGS program, and those with an interest in COGS-related fields such as neuroscience, artificial intelligence, human-computer interfaces, and robotics.
 We hold a wide range of fun events, including our popular licensed events (including the Welcome back BBQ, Robot Party, and Masters of Debate), and academic events (study sessions, Meet The Profs).
 We also have a lab space with a patio in the basement of the Friedman building if you ever want to study or just relax.

-Volunteering for the CSS is a great way to meet fellow COGS students, contribute to lively campus life, and learn valuable leadership skills.
+Volunteering for the CSS is a great way to meet fellow COGS students, contribute to UBC’s campus life, and learn valuable leadership skills.
 Our student executive, which organizes events and promotes everything COGS, is elected every spring.
 However, if you prefer a looser commitment we’re always looking for fresh faces to help out at events and such.
-If you’re interested in seeing what we’re all about, join us for a drink at our weekly meetings during the school year, held at the Gallery Lounge (see website for times).
+Weekly meetings are scheduled for 5PM on Thursdays, in Ladha 103 and are open to all CSS members.
+Come say hi!

 A hallmark of the Cognitive Systems program at UBC is the hands-on experience in research labs that is available to undergraduate students.
 In fact, it is one of the few programs with a research component in the degree requirements.
 As such, COGS undergrads are encouraged as early as possible to find a lab they find interesting and get involved with real-world University research!
 Not only is it a fun alternative to classroom learning, but it’s also a great way to get a feel for graduate school life.